mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 At the top of the panel you should see drop-down list which controls which shows which settings group is currently selected.
 By default each chart has a **Layout** group and **Configuration** group—these groups control chart and layout settings.
 Also, in this drop-down list you will find named groups that allow you to configure chart settings per series.

-{{< figure src="/attachments/appstore/modules/charts/charts-dev-panel.png" width="350px" title="Custom settings for Microsoft series in column chart" alt="Panel with dropdown on top and textarea below.
+{{< figure src="/attachments/appstore/modules/charts/charts-dev-panel.png" width="350px" alt="Panel with dropdown on top and textarea below.
 Textarea content is a JSON object." >}}

 {{% alert color="info" %}}
 To see available options and useful examples, see Plotly's [JavaScript Figure Reference](https://plotly.com/javascript/reference/index/) guide.